VCauthon/Summary-Docker/src/docs/6-swarm.md

 #### Pre requisites (Multipass)

-Given that locally we only have our own computer and that Swarm orchestrates different computers to work together, it will be necessary to set up virtual machines to simulate each of the computers we will need.
+Given that locally we only have our own computer and that Swarm orchestrates different computers to work together, it is necessary to set up virtual machines to simulate each of the computers we will need.

 To accomplish that you can use [Multipass](https://canonical.com/multipass/install).
 ```bash